openvinotoolkit/openvino/docs/install_guides/configurations-for-ivad-vpu.md

 ```sh
 sudo ./setup.sh install
 ```
-Now the dependencies are installed and you are ready to use the Intel® Vision Accelerator Design with Intel® Movidius™ with OpenVINO™ Runtime.
+Now the dependencies are installed and you are ready to use the Intel® Vision Accelerator Design with Intel® Movidius™ with OpenVINO™.

 ### Optional Steps